hyeok-jong/linear_evaluation/README.md

 This code covers linear evaluation which freeze encoder and then updates only classifier and finetuning which updates encoder and classifier together.

+# Caution
+Make sure that ur SSL-trained model pre-processing algorithm should be same with training for linear evalaution.
+i.e. If SSL trained with [0, 1] and trained for linear evalation with [-1, 1] IDIOT.

 ### Note that
 In pytorch `model.state_dict()` and `model.named_parameters()` are different.
 Both method gives parameters however, `state_dict()` gives more for instance `bn.running_mean`